hashicorp/terraform-guides/infrastructure-as-code/aws-lambda-ec2-lifecycles/README.md

 2. Edit the `variables.tf` file and choose which region you want to run your Lambda functions in.
 These functions can be run from any region and manage instances in any other region.
 3. Set the `slack_hook_url` variable to the URL you generated in step #1.
 4. Set any tags that you want to be considered mandatory in the `mandatory_tags` variable.
 This is a comma separated list, with no spaces between items.
+5. Set the `reap_days` and `sleep_days` to your liking.
+These represent the number of days after launch that an untagged instance will be stopped and terminated respectively.
-5. Save the `variables.tf` file and run `terraform plan`.
+6. Save the `variables.tf` file and run `terraform plan`.
 Make sure that the command exits cleanly.
-6. Run `terraform apply` to build out all the resources listed in `main.tf`.
+7. Run `terraform apply` to build out all the resources listed in `main.tf`.
-7. Now you can test your new lambda functions.
+8. Now you can test your new lambda functions.
 Use the test button at the top of the page to ensure they are working correctly.
 For your test event you can simply create a dummy event with the default JSON payload.
-8. Check your slack channel to see the messages posted from your bot.
+9. Check your slack channel to see the messages posted from your bot.
-9. By default these lambdas are set to run once per day.
+10. By default these lambdas are set to run once per day.
 You can customize the schedule by adjusting the `aws_cloudwatch_event_rule` resources in `main.tf`.
 The schedule follows a Unix cron-style format: `cron(0 8 * * ? *)`.
+11. IMPORTANT: If you want to actually stop and terminate instances in a live environment, you must uncomment/edit the code inside of `cleanUntaggedInstances.py` and `checkInstanceTTLs.py`.
+We have commented out the lines that do these actions so you can test before going live.

 ## Cleanup
 Cleanup is easy, simply run `terraform destroy` and all of the resources you created above will be destroyed.